cechandler/dissertation-paper/dissertation/source/03a_part2_intro_walden.md

 The majority of the changes in orchestration reflect Abrahamsen's straightforward reassignment of instrumental lines.
 For movements I, II, and IV, Abrahamsen assigns each instrument of the original quintet to another instrument in the reed quintet.
 For instance, both versions have a clarinet in `A`, but in the first movement of the 1995 quintet, the clarinet performs the flute material from the 1978 quintet, while the alto saxophone performs the original clarinet material.
 The third movement contains several exceptions to this rearrangement process.
 Abrahamsen reassigns the original clarinet, horn, and bassoon material among multiple reed instruments for the duration of the movement.
 Table @tbl:walden-rearrangement gives an overview of the instrumental arrangement between these two versions.
 In all the subsequent discussions of *Walden*, the score for the original woodwind quintet will be the referenced version.

-Table: Instrumental arrangement between versions. {#tbl:walden-rearrangement}
+Table: Instrumental arrangement between versions {#tbl:walden-rearrangement}

 | Wind Quintet |      | Reed Quintet I. | Reed Quintet II. | Reed Quintet III. | Reed Quintet IV. |
 |:-------------|:-----|:----------------|:-----------------|:------------------|:-----------------|